NorhanMagdiSayed/Projects/PCB Defect Detection System/Readme.md

 # PCB Defect Detection System using YOLOv8

-This project presents a real-time **Printed Circuit Board (PCB) defect detection system** leveraging the **YOLOv8** deep learning model, trained on a comprehensive dataset and deployed on a **Raspberry Pi** for practical use on production lines.
+This project presents a real-time **Printed Circuit Board (PCB) defect detection system** leveraging the **YOLOv8** deep learning model, trained on a comprehensive dataset and deployed on a **Raspberry Pi** for practical use on production lines...

 ---